ignatius22/roll-tokens/README.md

 - Clone the repository.
 -	Run npm install to install dependencies.
 -	Run npm start to start the development server.
 -	Your browser should open.
-Click on the dist folder to see the app.

 # About this project